 Create one to three affirmations.
 Write them down, and read them out loud daily.
 Think of something along the lines of why you are a badass.
 What is something else, big, that you have accomplished that makes you believe you can accomplish even more?
 Or why do you want to hike, so you can prove you’re up to the physical challenge?
 To reclaim your independence?
 To learn more about yourself and challenge yourself personally?
 Are you hiking for a cause?Etc. If you are really having trouble coming up with affirmations you could try something as simple as ‘I can and I will.’

 Do a self-assessment of your backpacking skills – what are you really good at? what have you never done before? (or you’re nervous about doing on the trail?)
 Go out and practice those skills, master them one at a time.
-If you’re still fairly new, you don’t even need to go full on backpacking, you can practice at local parks or campgrounds or even your backyard first before going on a multi-day hike on a trail.
+If you’re still fairly new, you don’t even need to go full on backpacking, ease into it by car camping at a campground or local state park, or even your backyard first before going on a multi-day hike on a trail.
 Once you know for sure that you know what you’re doing out there, your self-doubt will fade.

 Read inspiring true stories – if for nothing else, just for the reminder that humans do crazy awesome thing each and every day, and if you’re an adult, no one else has the right to tell you can’t 😉